bbranquinho/wpattern-mutrack/README.md

 The project can be used in any system, but the follow description is based on Ubuntu.

-Firt is recommend: $ sudo apt-get update
+Firt is recommended: $ sudo apt-get update

 Git
 JDK 1.8